juagargi/sshtool/README.md

 # SSH tool

-A simple, Ansible like, SSH tool to run commands on targets.
+A simple SSH tool to run commands on targets in parallel.

+It runs a given script or the command line specified in all targets, in parallel.
+The output is summarized in groups to reduce clutter.